sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 34: connect to VPN on iPhone or Mac

-On iPhone, open "Settings", then enable "VPN".
+On iPhone, open “Settings”, then enable “VPN”.

-On Mac, open "System Preferences", click "Network", then "Self-hosted strongSwan VPN" and finally "Connect" and enable "Show VPN status in menu bar".
+On Mac, open “System Preferences”, click “Network”, then “Self-hosted strongSwan VPN” and finally “Connect” and enable “Show VPN status in menu bar”.

 ### Step 35: test for leaks